 Boolean Logic

-Bash supports boolean logic through the use of the “&&” and “||” operators.
+Bash supports boolean logic by using the “&&” and “||” operators.
 Here are a few examples:

 #!/bin/bash